 - The number of notifiable devices at the premises referred to in paragraph 1 above.

 - The location on the premises of each notifiable device referred to in paragraph 3 above.

-To notify us of installation of new equipment, or a change to existing equipment, please complete the form below and send it to us at: Health Protection Team,Winchester City Council, City Offices, Colebrook Street, Winchester, SO23 9LJ
+To notify us of installation of new equipment, or a change to existing equipment, please complete the form on the right hand side of this page and send it to us at: Health Protection Team,Winchester City Council, City Offices, Colebrook Street, Winchester, SO23 9LJ

 Please visit http://www.hse.gov.uk/construction/ for information about construction regulations.

 RIDDOR - Reporting of Injuries, Diseases and Dangerous Occurrences Regulations

 Information about when and how to make a RIDDOR report: www.hse.gov.uk/riddor/